Anton Reicha: Life

-1770–1805: Early years, first visit to Paris and the Viennese period
+1770–1805: early years, first visit to Paris and the Viennese period

 Reicha was born in Prague.
 His father Šimon, the town piper of the city, died when Anton was just 10 months old.
 Apparently Reicha's mother was not interested in her son's education, and so in 1780 he ran away from home following a sudden impulse – as he recounted in his memoirs, he jumped onto a passing carriage.
-He first visited his paternal grandfather in Klatovy, and then his paternal uncle Josef Reicha, a virtuoso cellist, conductor and composer living in Wallerstein, Bavaria, who adopted him.
+He first visited his paternal grandfather in Klatovy (in the Plzeň Region), and then his paternal uncle Josef Reicha, a virtuoso cellist, conductor and composer living in Wallerstein, Bavaria, who adopted him.
 Josef and his wife, being childless, could give young Anton their full attention: Josef taught him violin and piano, his wife insisted on him being taught French and German, and he was also taught the flute.

 In 1785 the family moved to Bonn, where Reicha became a member of the Hofkapelle of Max Franz, Elector of Cologne, playing violin and second flute in the court orchestra under his uncle's direction.
 The young Beethoven entered the Hofkapelle as violist and organist in 1789 and Reicha befriended him.
 Christian Gottlob Neefe, one of the most important figures in the musical life of the city at the time, may well have instructed both Reicha and his gifted piano pupil Beethoven in composition and introduced them to the works of Johann Sebastian Bach, such as The Well-Tempered Clavier.

 From about 1785 Reicha studied composition secretly, against his uncle's wishes, composing and conducting his first symphony in 1787 and entering the University of Bonn in 1789, where he studied and performed until 1794, when Bonn was attacked and captured by the French.
 He managed to escape to Hamburg, vowed never to perform in public again and began to earn a living teaching harmony, composition and piano.
 He continued composing and studied mathematics, philosophy and, significantly, methods of teaching composition.
 In 1799 he moved to Paris, hoping to achieve success as an opera composer.
 These hopes were dashed, however: he could neither get his old librettos accepted nor find suitable new ones despite support from friends and influential members of the aristocracy, and moved on to Vienna in 1801.